This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Common Taxonomy

 A common taxonomy provides a baseline and allows the FinOps and TBM processes to speak the same language.
 The taxonomy defines the elements needed for reporting across IT.
 Typically this taxonomy will come from the TBM team and is relatively static.
-For instance, a TBM team may use ATUM 4.0 and its associated taxonomy that defines Cost Pools, Tower/sub-tower, etc. Typically, FinOps teams will adapt their spending and usage data to align with the existing IT logical model/governance used by the TBM team; this may evolve over time as cloud spend increases.
+For instance, a TBM team may use IBM Apptio’s ATUM 4.0 and its associated taxonomy that defines Cost Pools, Tower/sub-tower, etc. FinOps teams can adapt their spending and usage data to align with the existing IT logical model/governance used by the TBM team if that is a standard used in the organization.

 Mapping to Taxonomy